lz2510/Tech/Behavior.md

 ### Can you introduct the technology in detail?
 For exmpale the language, database.

 ### what's the expecation of this position or what's the responsibility of this role?
-1. what’s your typical day? from go to office to leave office.

 ## Common Questions to be asked